-Now let’s talk about the most useless and gimmicky part of SADX extra content: Metal Sonic.
-It’s just a crappy skin for Sonic with one extra running animation, and it’s also broken in multiple ways:
+Now let’s talk about the most questionable addition in SADX extra content: Metal Sonic.
+Metal Sonic is simply a Sonic model swap with one extra running animation, and it’s also broken in multiple ways:

 1) In all versions of SADX except the Gamecube version his voice clips are missing.
 Even in the Steam/nextgen console ports, which switched back to ADX audio for voices and music.

 2) When Metal Sonic is not moving, he is always leaning on a side, even when he is standing on a flat surface.
-It almost looks like some kind of bug, but according to MainMemory it is clearly intentional, judging by the game’s disassembled code it is clearly intentional.
+It almost looks like a bug, but judging by the game’s disassembled code it is clearly intentional.
 One theory is that they changed the standing animation to avoid Metal Sonic from saying Sonic’s idle lines after staying still for too long.

 3) Metal Sonic’s afterimage effect has transparency problems with almost everything.
-It’s supposed to look similar to Sonic’s fake “motion blur” in SA1, but it renders behind everything and ends up looking awful.
-Here’s a typical example seen when jumping on a background that has any sort of transparency:
+It was supposed to look similar to Sonic’s fake “motion blur” in SA1, but it renders behind everything and ends up looking strange half the time.
+Here is a typical example seen when Metal Sonic is jumping on a background that has any sort of transparency:

-4) Similar to the updated Sonic model, Metal Sonic has weird looking eyes in his “climbing” animation, though at least the pupils are visible:
+4) Similar to the updated Sonic model, Metal Sonic has strange looking eyes in his “climbing” animation, though at least the pupils are visible: